bokub/vanity-eth/README.md

 Enter the prefix of your choice, then click 'generate' to start.

+You browser is going to generate a ton of random addresses until one of them starts with your prefix.

 Ethereum addresses are hexadecimal, which means your prefix can only contain numbers and letters from A to F.

-You can increase the number of threads allocated to address generation to be faster, or decrease it if you computer struggles.
+ You can increase the number of working threads to reach higher speeds, or decrease it if you computer struggles.

-## How it works

-You browser is going to generate a ton of random addresses until one of them starts with your prefix.

-Everything is computed by your browser, so you should notice a better speed on a powerful computer.

 ## Security